cfiebach/Python_For_Psychologists_25-26/lecture/introduction/introduction_1.md

 - If you happen to have a running version of python3 and a code editor, you are good to go, even if you have different installation / software.
 - Check whether you have a bash shell on your computer, also as described on the setup page.
 - Everything else - like downloading materials for the course - we will do together in the next session.
 - Your third task is to download the ebook 'Python for Experimental Psychologists' from the University Library website.
-Have a look at Chapter 1 - but don't follow their installation instructions - use the ones from our website!

 ## Optional/reading/further materials

-Here are some things that you could check out further regarding the topics discussed
+Have a look at Chapter 1 - but don't follow their installation instructions - use the ones from our website!